hclbaur/sdt-core/docs/SPECIFICATION.md

 <code><i>time-zone</i> sdt:system-timezone()</code><br>

-Returns the system default time-zone ID.
+Returns the system default time zone ID or UTC if no zone id could be determined.

 See also [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)